 PF- Larry Nance (16.8 ppg, 53% FG, 80.4% FT, 8.2 rpg, 2.6 apg, 2.5 bpg in 433 games)- Blessed with incredible length and a soft touch, both around the basket and from the line.
 Despite having better statistics, neither Shawn Kemp nor Cliff Robinson was the player that Nance was for the Cavs.

 C- Brad Daugherty (19.0 ppg, 53.2% FG, 74.7% FT, 9.5 rpg, 3.7 apg, in 548 games)- The anchor of the best teams in franchise history.
 Had he stayed healthy, Daugherty would have built a strong Hall of Fame resume.
-Zydrunas Ilgauskas warranted consideration here, but the decision was not difficult.
+Zydrunas Ilgauskas warranted consideration here, but the decision wasn’t too difficult.

 PG- Isiah Thomas (19.2 ppg, 45.2% FG, 75.9% FT, 3.6 rpg, 9.3 apg, 1.9 spg in 979 games)- Even with Chauncey Billups becoming a championship-caliber point guard and the Pistons’ leader, Isiah will always be the face of the franchise.
-His toughness and clutch play were the catalysts for the Pistons’ first two championships.
+His toughness and clutch play were the catalysts for the Pistons’ championship teams in 1989 and 1990.

 SG- Reggie Miller (18.2 ppg, 47.1% FG, 88.8% FT, 39.5% 3PT, 3.0 rpg, 3.0 apg, 1.1 spg in 1,389 games)- An obvious choice.
 Miller is one of the game’s all-time great shooters, particularly in the clutch, and the face of the Pacers’ franchise.

 SF- Detlef Schrempf (17.0 ppg, 51.1% FG, 81.3% FT, 8.6 rpg, 4.1 apg in 354 games)- Before starring with the Sonics, Detlef Schrempf broke out with the Pacers.
-Schrempf got a run for his money from Chuck Person, but Detlef gets the nod, thanks to his superior offensive versatility, rebounding and passing.
+Schrempf got a run for his money from Chuck Person, but Detlef gets the nod, thanks to a better all-around offensive game, rebounding and passing.

 SG- Ray Allen (19.6 ppg, 45.0% FG, 87.9% FT, 40.6% 3PT, 4.6 rpg, 3.8 apg, 1.2 spg in 494 games)- A three-man race between Allen, Michael Redd and Sidney Moncrief.
 I expected Moncrief to emerge from this group, but Allen’s all-around game compared very favorably.
 And Redd, a Ray Allen-clone, will one day replace Allen here- just not yet.